FTC sends refunds to people deceived into enrolling in schools

 If you get a check, please cash it within 90 days.

+The FTC did not issue 1099s or other tax documents to refund recipients in this matter.
 If you have any questions about how your payment may affect your taxes, please consult a tax advisor.
-The FTC does not issue 1099s or other tax documents to refund recipients.

 You can find answers to common questions about refund payments on our FAQ page.
 If you have any other questions, please call the refund administrator at 1-833-916-3603.